Circuit Schema Validation and Data Protection | Circuit Online Help | Example Scheme Validation in Circuit

 redact: true

-Replaces value with a fixed placeholder (e.g., [REDACT]).
+Replaces value with a fixed placeholder (e.g., [REDACTED]).
 The original value is securely retained, and the audit log records the user who performed the unredaction.

 • Replaces the value with a fixed placeholder (e.g., [REDACTED])